Get Insurance For Your Newborn With These Medicaid Tips

 Frequently asked questions

-If you are in FAMIS, FAMIS MOMS or Medicaid, and you have recently given birth, you can report the birth of your child by calling the Cover Virginia Call Center at 1-855-242-8282 (TTY: 1-888-221-1590).
-You can also call your local department of social services (DSS) or ask the hospital to submit the enrollment information for your newborn.
+If you are enrolled in Medicaid and recently gave birth, you can report the birth of your child by calling your local department of social services (DSS) or the Cover Virginia Call Center at 1-855-242-8282 (TTY: 1-888-221-1590).
+You can also ask the hospital to submit the enrollment information for your newborn.

-If you were not enrolled in health coverage and would like to apply for yourself or your new baby, you can go to Apply.
+If you were not enrolled in health coverage and would like to apply for yourself or your newborn, you can visit the website of your state's Medicaid program or contact your local department of social services (DSS) for more information on how to enroll.

 Written by